Kaholo/kaholo-plugin-azure-cli/README.md

 The output of the command, which would normally appear in the command window, is made available in Final Result section of the Execution Results page in Kaholo.
 This is also downloadable and accessible in code as a JSON document.

+If you encounter any difficulties using this plugin, please do [let us know](https://kaholo.io/contact/).

 ## Use of Docker
 This plugin relies on the [Microsoft-provided docker container](https://docs.microsoft.com/en-us/cli/azure/run-azure-cli-docker) to run the Azure CLI.
 This has many upsides but a few downsides as well of which the user should be aware.

 If running your own Kaholo agents in a custom environment, you will have to ensure docker is installed and running on the agent and has sufficient privilege to retrieve the image and start a container.
 If the agent is already running in a container (kubernetes or docker) then this means a docker container running within another container.

 The first time the plugin is used on each agent, docker may spend a minute or two downloading the image.
 After that the delay of starting up another docker image each time is quite small, a second or two.

-Next, because the CLI is running inside a docker container, it will not have access to the filesystem on the agent.
-If for example you have used the Git plugin to clone a repository of Azure CLI template files to the agent, you might be tempted use run commands that reference them using `--template-file`.
-This is not yet supported.

-Lastly, the docker container is destroyed once the command has successfully run, so output files will also be destroyed.
-Instead please rely on the Kaholo Execution Results to view or use output.

-Should these limitations negatively impact on your use case, the Azure CLI can be installed on the agent and run via the Command Line plugin instead.
-A main purpose for this plugin is to help you avoid that inconvenience.
-If you encounter these or any other difficulties using this plugin, please do [let us know](https://kaholo.io/contact/).

 ## Access and Authentication
 Azure CLI has many ways to authenticate.
 The most common is using the CLI command `az login`, which redirects to an interactive web page to authenticate using a user identity and put security tokens on your local machine.
 This cannot work in automation, so instead a "Service Principal" is needed to use the plugin.